trdroid/Python-Examples/Modules/README.md

 **Executing the module**

-The bytecode generated from the previous step is executed from top to bottom and a module object is created.
+The bytecode from the previous step is executed from top to bottom and a module object is created.
 The top-level code is executed and any assignments to names results in the attributes of the newly created module object.

 ### Re-importing/Reloading a module